Dehim1/98-facial-landmarks-with-Caffe-and-DNNDK/docs/data_augmentation_design.md

 To make data augmentation more manageable, the classes `BBox` and `LandmarkDataUnit` are created.
 A `LandmarkDataUnit` object holds the image, landmarks and bounding box during the augmentation process.
 The bounding box in turn is a `BBox` object.
 The `LandmarkDataUnit` class defines functions for mirroring, rotation, bounding box creation, translation, scaling, clipping, projecting the image landmarks to the bounding box and cropping.
 The translate and scale functions of the `LandmarkDataUnit` class make use of translate and scale functions defined in the `BBox` class.

-Steps [1 through 11](#1-through-11) are encapsulated in the `run` function of a `Threading.Thread` class `GenerateDataThread`.
+Steps [1 through 11](#1-through-11) are encapsulated in the `run` function of a `Threading.Thread` class `AugmentDataThread`.
 This will allow the data augmentation process to be executed across multiple threads, significantly accelerating this process.

 These threads are created in the `GenerateDataset` function.
 This function also handles the creation of the arrays that hold the images and landmarks as well as steps [12 and 13](#12-and-13).